Caroline Barnes + MTHK

 • Don’t share makeup.

-• Old makeup is a breeding grounds for bacteria.
+• Old makeup is a breeding ground for bacteria.
 Make sure you update your makeup every few months.

 • Don’t modify your makeup.
 Not even adding water to your mascara.